hyosung11/Launch-School/Courses/journal.md

 15:14 I am so tired right now even though I did N/NSDR after lunch.
 I'm following along with the PEDAC process videos but my eyes are droopy.

 16:17 Took a long break and read news on iPad which I liked doing a lot.

+20:18 After putting the kids to bed, I'm working on the last video for the PEDAC lesson on coding with intent.

+20:30 Time to relax with Sohee and watch some television.
+I didn't quite finish Assignment 6 in Lesson 4.